stvmachine/ezarr_with_mods/README.md

     1. Create a Trakt API app at <https://trakt.tv/oauth/applications/new>
        - Use `urn:ietf:wg:oauth:2.0:oob` as the redirect URL
        - You can leave JavaScript origins and Permissions checkboxes blank
-    2. Start the container: `docker compose up -d plextraktsync`
+    2. Start the containers: `docker compose up -d plex plextraktsync`
-    3. Run the login command: `docker compose exec plextraktsync plextraktsync login`
+    3. Run the login command: `docker compose exec -it plextraktsync plextraktsync login`
        - Follow the prompts to authenticate with both Plex and Trakt
+       - PlexTraktSync will automatically discover your Plex server
        - If you have 2FA enabled on Plex, enter the code when prompted
     4. Configuration files (`.env`, `.pytrakt.json`, `servers.yml`) will be created in `/config/plextraktsync-config`
     5. After authentication, the scheduler will automatically run syncs every 6 hours
   - **Scheduler**: Uses Ofelia to run sync jobs automatically.
 To change the interval, modify the `ofelia.job-exec.plextraktsync.schedule` label in docker-compose.yml (e.g., `@every 12h` for 12 hours).
-  - **Note**: If you cannot run docker commands directly (e.g., on Synology NAS), you can run PlexTraktSync on another device to generate the config files, then copy them to `/config/plextraktsync-config` and rebuild the container.

 - **overseerr** (Media Requests)
   - Port: 5055